-15th May, 2013
+15th November, 2013

-Physiology Professor gains 3-year Marsden grant
+Physiology Lecturer awarded Marsden Fast-Start grant

 Since its establishment in 1905 the Department of Physiology has grown to become one of the largest Departments in the University, being home to approximately 100 staff.
 It makes major contributions to the undergraduate and postgraduate education of students in science, medicine, dentistry, pharmacy, physiotherapy, medical lab sciences, nutrition, and physical education.